fruitcake514/saas-budget/README.md

 **SaaS Budget** - Making personal finance management simple, visual, and effective with the proven 50-30-20 budgeting rule.

-Built with ❤️ using React, Node.js, PostgreSQL, and Docker.
+Built with ❤️ using React, Node.js, SQLite, and Docker.